Direct inversion of the Longitudinal Ray Transform for 2D residual elastic strain fields: Conclusion

 \section{Conclusion}

 A direct link has been established between the concept of Airy stress potentials in two-dimensional elastic systems and the standard Helmholtz decomposition at the heart of the LRT and its null space.
+For homogeneous, isotropic materials under plane-strain or plane-stress conditions, when the stress field satisfies equilibrium and has zero boundary traction, then the Helmholtz decomposition of the strain field can be written in terms of an Airy stress potential allowing for identification of the solenoidal and potential parts, which will have compact support.

 Through this lens, direct approaches for the reconstruction of two-dimensional elastic strain fields from LRT data have been developed and demonstrated.
-Using a tensorial version of standard FBP, a solenoidal (divergence free) component of the strain field can be recovered, which can then be used to recover the original field through the application of Hooke's law or a process involving the numerical solution of a standard elasticity problem.
+We show that a tensorial version of standard FBP recovers the solenoidal (divergence free) component of the strain field, which can then be used to determine the original field through the application of Hooke's law or a process involving the numerical solution of a standard elasticity problem.
 In simulation, both approaches were found to be robust to measurement noise.
 Both approaches also performed well on real experimental data.

-From this perspective it was also possible to identify the result of standard scalar FBP when applied to LRT measurement as the trace of the solenoidal component.
+From this perspective, it was also possible to identify the result of standard scalar FBP when applied to LRT measurement as the trace of the solenoidal component.
 In some situations (e.g. plane-stress or plane-strain) this can be related to the trace of the stress tensor, however in general, more information is required to bring meaning to such a reconstruction in a three-dimensional system.